Connect with us

 Lumumba has yet to comment on the idea, saying he hasn’t seen Henifin’s proposal.

-The JXN Water CEO will spend the next few weeks and months at roundtables with community members to hear their on his idea, among others he put in his January financial plan.
+The JXN Water CEO will spend the next few weeks and months at roundtables with community members to hear their thoughts on his idea, among others he put in his January financial plan.

 Trusting the water